arthurmagill/isto_sim/README.md

 # isto_sim
-Simulate quadrupolar spin dynamics using irreducible spherical tensor operators (ISTOs).
-This is useful for modelling nuclei with half-integer spin greater than 1/2 (e.g. sodium, oxygen, etc), particularly if you're interested in multiple quantum coherences.
+Simulate spin dynamics for spin-3/2 nuclei (23Na, 7Li, 39K, etc.) using irreducible spherical tensor operators (ISTOs).
+This is useful for modelling quadrupolar relaxation and multiple quantum coherences.

 The code implements the model described here: